MarioRuiz/nice_http/README.md

 NiceHttp is able to use hashes as requests data and uses the Request Hash structure: https://github.com/MarioRuiz/Request-Hash

+**On the next link you have a full example using nice_http and RSpec to test REST APIs, Uber API and Reqres API: https://github.com/MarioRuiz/api-testing-example**

 To be able to generate random requests take a look at the documentation for nice_hash gem: https://github.com/MarioRuiz/nice_hash

 Example that creates 1000 good random and unique requests to register an user and test that the validation of the fields are correct by the user was able to be registered.
 Send 800 requests where just one field is wrong and verify the user was not able to be created: https://gist.github.com/MarioRuiz/824d7a462b62fd85f02c1a09455deefb